How do you describe what you do for a living? My two-year-old daughter asked me yesterday as we were having breakfast.

 I’d never thought about describing internal communication as helping people to “feel nice” but that’s exactly what we do.
 That phrase encompasses involvement, engagement, training/coaching I do, morale, recognition – the list is endless!

-As a result of our chat I’ve updated the What We Do page of the All Things IC website.
+As a result of our chat I’ve updated the Work With Me page of the All Things IC website.

 Keeping it simple

 The conversation with my daughter got me thinking.
 Why do we overcomplicate things, particularly when it comes to language and descriptions?